BEFORE YOU FILE A COMPLAINT!

 Unless the Board issues a formal disciplinary action, details of how the complaint is resolved are not available to the public, including the complainant.
 You will be notified when the investigation is complete; however, the Board’s decision is final.
 The law does not give a complainant a right to request a hearing nor a right to appeal.
-If you are seeking a punitive action or restitution, consult an attorney or contact the Maryland Conflict Resolution Service.

 Some frequent issues that come up are discussed below.